 Indeed, it’s the very same motivation that inspires us to take photographs of finished buildings that appear as if they could be renderings.
 No people, no disorder, no cracks in the image - just a clean representation of “formal purity” (Ramaswamy 105).

 Even when renderings do include an entourage of people, they’re often not “real” people, but attractive “render ghosts” who exist “to suggest that the building will be bustling with energy and be populated by extremely handsome users.
 At the same time, however, they are barely there, so as not to block the perfect appreciation of the architecture behind them” (Gallanti 55).

-In China, the country that takes the idealized rendering to the extreme, factories of visualizers work to create renderings entirely divorced from reality.
-A modest building in cold, Northern China will appear against a skyline assembled from towers in Chicago or Dubai; a blue sky will bely the heavy pollution; tropical plants will pop up around affluent stores – even though none of these things are accurate to context.
+In China, entire factories of visualizers work to create renderings entirely divorced from reality.
+A modest building in cold, Northern China will appear against a skyline assembled from towers in Chicago or Dubai; a blue sky will bely the heavy pollution; tropical plants will pop up around affluent stores - even though none of these things are accurate to context.
 As Adam Nathaniel Mayer explains, these “renderings serve as fantasies of urbanization rather than true reflections of the urban condition” (31).

 Image over Concept; Product over Progress